LanLab/salty/README.md

 Below are three cases of SaLTy analysis and the use of mlstPrediction is explained.

-#1 SaLTy predicted lineage only using three-gene markers (no asterisk). \n
+#1 SaLTy predicted lineage only using three-gene markers (no asterisk).

 #2 SaLTy predicted lineage based on MLST type.
 Three-gene markers unable to infer lineage.
-Instead associated MLST type used. \n
+Instead associated MLST type used.

 #3 SaLTy unable to predict lineage.
-Tried both three-gene markers and mlst prediction (marker by asterisk). \n
+Tried both three-gene markers and mlst prediction (marker by asterisk).

 ````
 # Genome        Lineage   SACOL0451 SACOL1908 SACOL2725
 1 SRR9920718    15        20        24        24